Israeli forces kill Palestinian in West Bank clashes

 The Health Ministry said Ahmed al-Atrash, 29, was killed in Hebron on Friday.
-There was no immediate comment from the Israeli military.
+The Israeli military said its forces shot a Palestinian who threw a firebomb at them.

 Several hundred Jewish settlers live under heavy military protection in the heart of Hebron, a city of more than 200,000 Palestinians and home to a major holy site sacred to Jews and Muslims.